- Mental Health

 One day it all dawned on me, how ridiculous it was to ascribe any of my present emotions to anything back there in the past.
 That would certainly include emotional pains.
 We simply feel the same pattern of emotional hurt at different times in life - not that one "originates" from the other.

-Let us not believe too much in those stories in psychology about "childhood traumas" still affecting us.
-It's like "borrowing" a driving skill that you learned before.
-No one, however, is forcing you to drive today, and likewise, no one is saying that you have to repeat that pattern of emotional pain - or even to base your emotional personality fixated on it.
-It's only our memory that somehow connects the two, but other than that, there is not one in the past "causing" the other in the present.
+Let us not believe too much in those stories in psychology about "childhood traumas still affecting us".
+No one is saying that we have to repeat that pattern of emotional pain - or even to base our emotional personality fixated on it.
+It's only our memory that somehow emotionally connects a previous situation with this present one.

 You see what I am saying here?
-There is a whole possible repertoire of emoting, and just because one pattern has been repeated a number of times and so became a sort of "popular" in your intimate reality - doesn't mean that it can't lose that popularity in favor of another bunch of emotions that feel so much better.
+There is a whole possible repertoire of emoting, and just because one pattern has been repeated a number of times and so became a sort of "popular" in your automatic reactiveness - doesn't mean that it can't lose that popularity in favor of another bunch of emotions that feel so much better.

 All of Your Own Make